IMMIGRATION LAW

 Immigrant Visas through Marriage (IR-1 / CR-1)

 For spouses abroad.
-After I-130 approval, NVC processing and embassy interview lead to immigrant visa issuance and green card upon U.S. entry.
+After I-130 approval, NVC processing and embassy interview lead to immigrant visa issuance and green card upon entry.

 K-1 Fiancé(e) Visas